DSAutomations/dockerhass-docs/dockerpidocs.md

 # Overview
 Years ago as a new homeowner, I was starting my home automation journey.
 With an with an eye on the budget, I was drawn into the Home Assistant community.
 I found the do-it-yourself approach favorable to being locked into commercial cloud ecosystem.
+Before I knew it, I had

-I opted to host HA on a Raspberry Pi 3b, on my Ubiquiti network consisting of an EdgeRouterX and Unifi access points.
+I opted to host HA  a Raspberry Pi 3b, on my Ubiquiti network consisting of an EdgeRouterX and Unifi access points.

 When I first deployed my setup, I avoided Hass.io because it was only in its infancy at that point, however the hassbian image seemed to be a reasonable option.
 Time went on, and I threw a few hours into development every week and I was always upgrading, adding on, and exploring new integrations.